 Air Carrier Access Act

 Under the Air Carrier Access Act, emotional support animals can fly with their owners.
 They can sit in their owner’s lap or in the space in front of their seat.
 There is no pet fee charged by the airline.
 Airlines must provide reasonable accommodation to those with disabilities, but many are only allowing cats and dogs as emotional support animals for other passenger’s convenience and safety.

 How to Get an ESA

 All you need to get an emotional support animal is a letter from a licensed mental health professional.
+Nowadays, there are also a growing number of companies that offer online Emotional Support Animal letters, which will note that the animal is necessary for the individual’s mental health and well-being.
 There is no training required for ESAs, and there is no emotional support animal registry.
 Badges, vests, and any other ESA identification are optional.
 Only those with qualifying psychological disabilities are eligible for an emotional support animal.
 You must have a pet already (one that provides therapeutic benefit) before you can get an ESA letter.

 Qualifying ESA Conditions

 Many of the conditions that a licensed mental health professional can write an emotional support letter for are super common and are often undiagnosed.
 If you have a diagnosed condition or believe you have a psychological disorder but have not been formally diagnosed, start by taking the Certapet 5-Minute Pre-Screening to see if your condition is eligible and connect with a licensed mental health professional practicing in your state.